paulross/PythonExtensionPatterns/doc/sphinx/source/refcount.rst

 This problem is exacerbated if the code base is large and constantly changing.

 So are there some other trade-offs that could be made?
-Well if your process is short running you might not care about memory leaks as the OS will reclaim all the memory at process end.
+Well if your process is short running you might not care about memory leaks at all as the OS will reclaim all the memory at the process end.
-In this case you could make the choice to ignore decrementing reference counts (or gratuitously increase the reference count) so that objects are never free'd thus a segmentation fault is unlikely.
+In this case you could make the choice to ignore decrementing reference counts (or gratuitously increase the reference count) so that objects are never free'd thus a segmentation fault is impossible.
 This is similar to the way some compilers use ``malloc()`` but never bother with ``free()``.
-The rationale is that there may be any number of reference to an internal data structure and it is dangerous to invalidate any of them whereas if the compiler invokes separate short running processes leaks are unimportant.
+The rationale is that there may be any number of references to an internal data structure and it is dangerous to invalidate any of them whereas if the compiler is a short running process then leaks are unimportant (you hope).

-If you want to create a Python Extension for a long running process (say a server) and you can't put up with memory leaks then you have no choice but to control the reference counts carefully.
+However if you want to create a Python Extension for a long running process (say a server) and you can't put up with memory leaks then you have no choice but to control the reference counts carefully.

 Budget accordingly.

 -----------------------